vaeth/bookmarkdupes/README.md

 In particular, stripping descriptions with an outdated list will move the corresponding bookmarks to their previous location in the bookmark menu!

-## Expert option
+## Expert Mode

-When selecting the checkbox for expert options, you can configure details to ignore certain bookmarks when calculating the list or under which cases bookmarks are considered to be dupes of each other.
+When selecting the checkbox for expert mode, details can be configured to ignore certain bookmarks when calculating the list or under which cases bookmarks are considered to be dupes of each other.

-Two bookmarks are considered to be duplicates of each other if their URL (protocol and domain name being transformed to lower case) matches.
+Normally two bookmarks are considered to be duplicates of each other if their URL coincides.
 By using custom rules, the URL which is actually used for comparison can be preprocessed.
 The details are as follows.

 For every bookmark the rules are applied in the given order.
 There are 2 types of rules: Filter rules and URL modification rules